mancia08/e-commerce-app/README.md

 ### Step 3: Defining “Molecules”

-Time for some recipes of atoms! :bento: :yum:
+Time for some atoms recipes! :bento: :yum:

 This is the moment where the atomic design approach and Styled Components shine: mounting the molecules was fast and easy with all the work we made in previous steps.
+In both the wireframing and coding stages, this step was the easiest.

 In both the wireframing and coding stages, this step was the easiest.